rajivsambharya/rajivsambharya.github.io/_pages/about.md

 <div class="news-entries" markdown="1">

 <div class="news-entry" markdown="1">
 New preprint on **[Verification of Sequential Convex Programming for Parametric Non-convex Optimization](https://arxiv.org/abs/2511.10622)** with [Nik Matni](https://nikolaimatni.github.io/) and [George Pappas](https://www.georgejpappas.org/).
-We establish exact worst-case guarantees for several different sequential convex programming algorithms in the parametric setting for the first time.
+We introduce a verification framework to exactly verify the worst-case performance of sequential convex programming (SCP) algorithms for parametric non-convex optimization.
+Our framework provides, for the first time, global worst-case guarantees for SCP algorithms in the parametric setting.
 </div>

 </div>